j94303776/rubysu/README.md

-NOTE: this is now transfered to https://github.com/TwilightCoders/rubysu.
+**NOTE**: this is now transfered to https://github.com/TwilightCoders/rubysu.

 ---